• Root canal therapy, also known as RCT, is a standard treatment for severely damaged teeth.

 A tooth that has undergone root canal treatment may break again for many reasons.

-Endodontic treatment is typically successful, but complications can occur which can lower the success rate for the affected tooth.
+Endodontic treatment is typically successful; however, complications can occur, which may lower the success rate for the affected tooth.

-Severe decay is another reason for an unsuccessful procedure.
+Severe decay is another reason for a procedure's unsuccessful outcome.
 The best approach is to preserve a natural tooth whenever possible.
 Still, for a severely compromised tooth, RCT can only provide short-term results.

 Another common reason for cracks is a weakened structure.
-Nerve removal cuts off the blood supply.
+Nerve removal cuts off the blood supply to the nerve.
 With time, the structure becomes even weaker.
 Even the best dental fillings are never the same as the natural ones.
-The resilience and strength of the natural tooth is higher.
+The resilience and strength of the natural tooth are higher.

 FAQ